General Information

 Photography Guidelines

-Photography of loan exhibitions is not permitted.
-Still photography of the permanent collection galleries and gardens is permitted on condition that the photographs are for personal, noncommercial use.
+Still photography is permitted on the condition that the photographs are for personal, noncommercial use.
 Flashes, tripods, selfie sticks, and video cameras are prohibited.

 Q. Can I contact the Museum for an appraisal or authentication of my artwork?